For each machine there is a selection of reports available. Those reports can be accessed by clicking on the Report (1) button.

 The Logistics data report combines and visualises production order data from an external system like ERP or MES with the associated machine data.
 This provides powerful insights like production efficiency, material costs, energy usage, quality and wastage per production order.
 To connect the external production data within innius, you need to setup the 'work center' property on the machine, see the article about properties.

 In the report you select the production (6) order from the external system and maximal 10 sensors (7) which are applicable to give you the right insights.

 After clicking the button 'Plot', the report will be displayed.
 Based on the sensor data type the graph type will be different.
 The discrete data will be displayed in a pie chart, parallel bar chart or stacked bar chart (can be chosen by yourself), and the other sensor data types will be displayed as line graph.

 5. OEE Report

 The OEE report gives an overview of the Total OEE for the selected period, OEE values per shift and an overview of the changes compared to the previous period.

 For the graph you can easily disable/enable the different lines by clicking on the value in the legend below the graph.

 Benchmarking is a helicopter view above machine level to compare machines.
-With this report it is possible to analyze and compare the machines based on machine type, plant, or any other property by which a machine is defined (see article 'How to use machine properties').
+With this report it is possible to analyze and compare up to 5 other machines with the selected machine.
 This method of analyzing machines has value for both machine manufacturers and machine users:

 - For machine manufacturers to analyze and compare their machines, based on machine type or model.

-- For machine customers to analyze and compare their machines, based on different production lines.
+- For machine users to analyze and compare their machines, based on different production lines.